Table Of Contents

 A substandard annuity, also known as an impaired risk annuity or age-rated annuity, is a type of annuity that pays out a higher monthly payment for people with certain health conditions.

-Generally, annuity customers are in good health and have a relatively high life expectancy.
-In most cases, a primary goal of purchasing an annuity is creating a guaranteed income stream to address the risk of running out of money in retirement.
+These are important because most annuity customers are generally in good health and have a relatively high life expectancy.
+In fact, a primary goal of purchasing an annuity is creating a guaranteed income stream to address the risk of running out of money in retirement.

-But those who aren’t in good health can still benefit from the predictable income of an annuity.
-Substandard annuities offer people with health conditions that shorten their life expectancy the opportunity to receive guaranteed payments from an annuity.
+But what happens if you do not have perfect health?
+That is where substandard annuities can help.
+Those who are not in good health can still benefit from the predictable income of an annuity when they purchase a substandard annuity.
+These annuities offer people with health conditions and shortened life expectancies the opportunity to receive guaranteed payments like a traditional annuity.

 The substandard annuity works much like a single premium immediate annuity (SPIA) and has many of the same benefits and drawbacks.
 When you purchase a substandard annuity, the insurance company converts your lump-sum premium into a stream of income that begins within a year.

 The biggest difference between substandard annuities and traditional SPIAs is that substandard annuities require medical underwriting.
-Customers must submit medical information verifying that they have certain health conditions to qualify for a substandard annuity.
+To qualify for these annuities, customers must submit medical verification of certain health conditions.

 Typically, SPIAs calculate a person’s annuity payments through actuarial tables that estimate the average life expectancy based on different ages and sexes.
 The longer the insurance company expects you to live, the longer they expect to pay out your annuity, and the smaller your payments will be.

-If you can prove to an annuity provider that your life expectancy is likely to be shorter than the average person of your age and sex due to a health condition, then they will increase the amount you’ll receive in each payment.
-This is what’s known as a substandard annuity.
+If you can prove to an annuity provider that your life expectancy is likely to be shorter than the average person of your age and sex due to a health condition, then they will increase the amount you will receive in each payment.
+This is what is known as a substandard annuity.

 Substandard Annuity Age Ratings